TANGERINE DREAM: Dream Mixes One (2009)

-The works of Tangerine Dream cling onto time.
-Originally released in 1995 on a Miramar label, with a horrible cover, and in a single CD version, The Dream Mixes has had six lives.
-The latest one is on the German label Membran with a new name; DREAM MIXES ONE.
-I will talk here about the TDI edition, published 2 years after that of Miramar, which includes 1 additional CD for nearly one hour of new sounds.
+The albums of Tangerine Dream cling onto time.
+Originally released in 1995 on Miramar, with a horrible artwork, with a single CD version, DREAM MIXES ONE must had six lives.
+The latest one is on the German label Membran with a new name.
+I will talk here about the TDI edition, released 2 years after that of Miramar, which includes 1 additional CD for nearly one hour of new sounds and music.
 And I will amaze you!
-I, who was discovering The Dream Mixes with chilly ears, was pleasantly surprised by the changes and creative visions that Jerome Froese brought to his father's music.
-Mainly imported from the albums Tyranny of Beauty, Rockoon, and Turn of the Tides, Jerome brings to The Dream Mixes a techno touch that goes pretty well, considering the very fade origin of the titles selected.
+I, who was discovering DREAM MIXES ONE with chilly ears, was pleasantly surprised by the changes and creative visions that Jerome Froese brought to his father's music.
+Mainly imported from the albums Tyranny of Beauty, Rockoon, and Turn of the Tides, Jerome brings in this album a techno touch that goes pretty well, considering the origins of the titles selected.
 So, the challenge was not very dangerous since these albums are not what Tangerine Dream has produced of best in its Miramar years.
-So, the opportunity was perfect to experiment on titles in search of nobility.
+The opportunity was perfect then to experiment on titles in search of nobility.

-It's obvious that for purists, the collection of Dream Mixes can make you sweat and I understand that.
+It's obvious that for purists, the collection of DREAM MIXES ONE can make you sweat and I understand that.
 On the other hand, Jerome Froese aimed for this first musical raid the anemic works of Tangerine Dream in order to make its teeth and give a more melodious and a strongly rhythmic vision to a music that already lacked essence and subtlety in its original concept.

 Sylvain Lupari (22/09/10) *****